 Power Generation

 Currently, all electrical power in Clatsop County is supplied by the Bonneville Power Administration (BPA) and is distributed, mainly, through the Pacific Power and Light Company (PP&L).
 Small amounts of electricity are sold to and distributed in the Seaside Rural area by the Tillamook Public Utility District.
-The primary PP&L transmission lines serving the County are 115 KV lines from the Longview substation.
+The primary PP&L transmission lines serving the County are 115 KV lines from the Longview substations in Astoria, Cannon beach, Fern Hill, Knappa Svensen, Lewis and Clark, Seaside, Warrenton, and Youngs Bay (Source: 2021 Oregon Distribution System Plan, PacifiCorp).

-The Tillamook Public Utility District has a 24.9 KV line extending into Clatsop County which presently serves about 30 families on Highway 53 from the State Fish Hatchery south to the County line.
+The Tillamook Public Utility District has a 24.9 KV line extending into Clatsop County which presently serves about 30 families homes on Highway 53 from the State Fish Hatchery south to the County line.

 There are no natural gas lines serving this area of the County.